-Attention: The hostnames of every device connected to the mesh at large must be unique.
-It is best practice to prefix your Amateur Radio callsign to the hostname of each of your devices in order to have the best chance of it being unique on the mesh network.
+Attention: The hostnames of computers connected to the mesh at large must be unique.
+Typically you should prefix your amateur radio callsign to the computer's hostname in order to have the best chance of it being unique on the mesh network.